 What Is the Job Demand for Agricultural Inspectors?

-Job demand for Agricultural Inspectors is projected to increase by 2%, which is slower than most other occupations.
-Of course, there will be continued need for inspectors and regulation maintainers.
+Job demand for Agricultural Inspectors is projected to increase by 9% between 2020 and 2030.* Of course, there will be continued need for inspectors and regulation maintainers.
 In addition, a growing population and further studies about the safety of food production will increase the need for Agricultural Inspectors over time.
 However, advancing processing methods have slowed potential growth for this career track.

 What Are the Education Requirements to Become an Agricultural Inspector?